ACXReader/ACXReader.github.io/_posts/2024-03-21-in-continued-defense-of-non-frequentist.md

 Sometimes this reasoning process is very weak.
 You might have never thought about something before, but when someone demands an answer, you say “I don’t know, seems unlikely, maybe 1%”.
 This claim neither demands nor posits more evidence than just “I don’t know, seems unlikely”.
 Nobody would claim that saying “This seems unlikely” is a substitute for reasoning.

 Sometimes this reasoning process is formal, like when you create a model and calculate it out.
 Other times it’s informal, like when you think really hard about the case for and against something.
 There’s nothing wrong with informal reasoning.
 In fact, since there’s more than one possible model to apply to each problem, people _have to_ use informal reasoning to figure out how much they trust each model and where their final answer lands.
-All answers, whether they’re “I’m sure this is true” or “I give this 75% probability”, are the product of formal reasoning filtered through informal reasoning; probabilities are no different.
+All answers, whether they’re “I’m sure this is true” or “I give this 75% probability”, are the product of formal reasoning filtered through informal reasoning.

-Some people get really mad if you cite that Yoshua Bengio said the probability of AI causing a global catastrophe everybody is 20%.
+Some people get really mad if you mention that Yoshua Bengio said the probability of AI causing a global catastrophe is 20%.
 They might say “I have this whole argument for why it’s much lower, how dare you respond to an argument with a probability!”
 This is a type error.
 Saying “Yoshua Bengio’s p(doom) is 20%” is the same type as saying “Climatologists believe global warming is real”.
-If you give some long complicated argument about global warming, it’s perfectly fine to respond with “Okay, but climatologists have said global warming is definitely real”.
+If someone gives some long complicated argument against global warming, it’s perfectly fine to respond with “Okay, but climatologists have said global warming is definitely real, so I think you’re missing something”.
 That’s not an argument.
-It’s a pointer to the fact that climatologists have lots of other arguments, and the fact that these arguments have convinced climatologists (who are domain experts) ought to be convincing to you.
+It’s a pointer to the fact that climatologists have lots of arguments; the fact that these arguments have convinced climatologists (who are domain experts) ought to be convincing to you.
 If you want to know why the climatologists think this, read their papers.
 Likewise, if you want to find out why Yosuha Bengio thinks there’s 20% chance of AI catastrophe, you should read his blog, or the papers he’s written, or listen to any of the interviews he’s given on the subject - not just say “Ha ha, some dumb people think probabilities are a substitute for thinking!”

 A claim “this knowledgeable scientist has a probability of X” is a statement of the same type as “this knowledgeable scientist believes X”.
 A claim “ordinary people have a probability of X” is of the same type as “ordinary people believe X”.
-A poll of ordinary people might have some use.
 I don’t care super hard what ordinary people believe about whether global warming is true.
-But giving their probabilities rather than their binary answers doesn’t make me believe them _less_.
+But giving their probabilities rather than their binary answers doesn’t make me care _less_.

 The only case where probabilities might take a different type than a normal binary answer is when people try to do wisdom-of-crowds with them.
 I think this is justified by the fact that wisdom of crowds [works](/p/crowds-are-wise-and-ones-a-crowd) [very well](/p/2023-prediction-contest).
 But I don’t think this is what people are complaining about.

-## Is AI Even More Unmodelable Than Mars Landings Or Politics?
+## 5\.
+Is AI Even More Unmodelable Than Mars Landings Or Politics?

 A remaining objection: we at least know, sort of, how rockets work.
 We at least know who controls Congress and what impeachment is and approximately what kind of guy Joe Biden is.
 So we have _some_ starting point for modeling these questions.
 We barely know anything about the future of AI.
 So even if you can come up with a probability of Joe Biden’s impeachment, probabilities about the future of AI are bunk.